-Do you want to try Windows server 2012 R2 VHD on VirtualBox or VMware?, this guide is for you.
-Using pre installed virtual hard disks always ease our job by avoiding ISO download, installation and configuration.
-You can find out more information about download link of Windows 2012 R2 server VHD and how to attach it to VirtualBox or VMware in this guide.
+Do you want to try Windows server 2012 R2 or Windows 2016 VHD on VirtualBox or VMware? this guide is for you.
+Using pre-installed virtual hard disks always ease our job by avoiding ISO download, installation, and configuration.
+You can find out more information about download link of Windows 2012 R2/2016/2019 server VHD/VHDX and how to attach them to VirtualBox or VMware in this guide.

-Each aspect of server functions have been improved significantly in 2012 R2.
+Each aspect of server functions has been improved significantly in 2012 R2.
 You can find out them all in Microsoft Site here.

 If you want to know the included changes in Windows 2012 R2 Hyper-V hypervisor, refer this nice presentation here.